Making good gravy can be a tricky job. Many very good cooks never learn how. What is good gravy?

 Heat the oil first, then add a little flour while stirring.
 The mixture should be bubbling hot.
-Watch the consistency of the roux closely while continuing to stir and add flour.
+Watch the consistency and color of the roux closely while continuing to stir and add flour.

-You are looking for two things.
-One, the thickness.
-You want a thin paste with no visible oil or lumps.
+The thickness should be a thin paste with no visible oil or lumps.
 If it is oily, add flour.
-If it is lumpy or dry, make sure it is bubbling hot and you are stirring constantly.
-If still lumpy or looks dry, add oil.
+If it is lumpy or dry, make sure it is bubbling hot and add oil as needed while constantly stirring.
 Remember, you want a thin

 When the roux looks right, start adding liquid.
-Generally water or milk is used, but other liquids can be used (chicken or beef stock, cola and others).
-If you start with a roux made from the above example of 4 tablespoons oil and 4 tablespoons flour, add 1 cup liquid, while stirring.
-Bring back to a simmer and continue adding liquid, watching thickness of gravy.
-You will probably end up using about 1-1/2 to 2 cups liquid.
-Be aware that the gravy will get thicker as it cools, so finish a slight bit thinner than you want the final gravy.
+Generally milk or stock/broth (chicken, vegetable or beef).
+Milk or water may be used, but stock adds more flavor.
+If you start with a roux made from the above example of 4 tablespoons oil and 4 tablespoons flour, add 1 cup liquid slowly while stirring.
+Bring back to a simmer and continue adding liquid, watching thickness of the gravy.
+You will probably end up using about 1 to 2 cups of liquid.
+Be aware that the gravy will get thicker as it cools, so finish your cooking with a thickness slightly thinner than you want the final gravy.

 The longer you cook the gravy, the thicker it will get.
 So, this is a critical point in making good gravy.
 You must learn from experience when the thickness is what you want, then remove from heat immediately.

 And that is the secret to making good gravy.
 But, let's look at a couple of tips on how to add flavor.